Cabuxito/SnakeProjekt/README.md

 * [To-do](#To-do)
 *
 ## Intro
-I got a projekt where I need to do a Snake Game in WPF, and try to create some features like scorebord, menu, etc..
+I got a projekt where I did copy a Snake Game in WPF, add some features and do it more user responsive.

 ## Demands